MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 > [!VIDEO https://www.youtube.com/embed/fw8RVqo9dcs]

 Each Azure Stack HCI cluster consists of between 1 and 16 physical, validated servers.
-The clustered servers share common configuration and resources by leveraging the Windows Server Failover Clustering feature.
+Clustered servers, two or more, share common configurations and resources by leveraging the Windows Server Failover Clustering feature.

 Azure Stack HCI combines the following: